Pennsylvania men’s divorce attorneys provide answers to frequently asked questions about divorce in Pennsylvania and Pennsylvania divorce laws.

 A party must establish grounds for fault divorce under one of the six enumerated categories outlined in question 1.
 The party moving for divorce must also establish themselves as an innocent and injured party.

-The commonwealth of Pennsylvania does not recognize “common law” marriages entered into after Jan.
+The commonwealth of Pennsylvania does not recognize “common law” marriages where a couple becomes legally married by living together as man and wife, that were entered into after Jan.
 2, 2005.

 Our website uses "cookies" (small text files stored by your web browser) to track visits and may use this information to retarget and remarket visitors with advertisements across the Internet.
 By visiting this website, you acknowledge there is no legal advice being provided and no attorney-client relationship is formed.